by Valentina Gonzalez

 It’s time to share with others in the field the phenomenal work that YOU are doing!
-And we may be biased, but we’re pretty sure there’s no better place to share that work than at Seidlitz’s annual conference, What’s Working for ELs in Texas.
-We’re accepting proposals now through the end of July, and we’d love to hear from you!
+And we may be biased, but we’re pretty sure there’s no better place to share that work than at Seidlitz’s annual conference, What’s Working for English Learners: Success Stories from the Field.
+We’re accepting proposals now through September 1, and we’d love to hear from you!

 Why should you consider submitting a proposal to share your accomplishments at the conference?

 When we leave our comfort zones, we especially have an opportunity to grow.
 And whether you are a teacher, a coach, a facilitator, or an administrator, you can grow in your role.
 What you do on the daily is probably a breeze to you by now.
 But trying something beyond takes things up a level.
 Take what you do on a normal basis and analyze it, research it, film it, create a presentation for it, and share it with colleagues and peers.
 Teach it to others.
 You’ll be amazed at what you can learn when you step out of your comfort zone.
 After all, that’s where the magic begins.

 - Highlight the Positive

 It’s never been more important than now to share the great things that are happening in our classrooms, campuses, and districts concerning English learners.
 One of the best ways to advocate for our students is to share in public forums even the smallest of celebrations about their growth and learning!
 Amplifying the successes of our students and staff shows everyone the power we have to make a difference.